 Barborská 51, 284 01 Kutná Hora

-The Gallery of the Central Bohemian Region (GASK) is the institution devoted to the 20th and 21st centuries’ visual arts.
+The Gallery of the Central Bohemian Region (GASK) is the institution devoted to the 20th and the 21st centuries’ visual arts.
 Housed collections are displayed in a sensitive manner and through inspirationally composed expositions.
-The concept of the current presentation of collection “States of Mind / Beyond the Image” is based on single spheres corresponding to particular human’s state of mind, either emotional or of thoughts when a piece of work is being created.
+The concept of the current presentation of the collection ‘States of Mind / Beyond the Image’ is based on single spheres corresponding to a particular human’s state of mind, either emotional or of thoughts when a piece of work is created.
 The Gallery follows up the mission of the Jesuit College as a venue of education as it evaluates collections and programmes by authenticity of testimony, so conveys their communication in the form that is familiar to today’s human beings.

 Gallery of Fine Arts in Cheb

 nám.
 Krále Jiřího z Poděbrad 16, 350 46 Cheb

 GAVU is an art museum, managing a collection of Czech art from the 19th to the 21st century and an extraordinary collection of Gothic sculptures from the Cheb region.
 It presents collections in permanent exhibitions in main building, the city’s Baroque palace on main square, where are always several temporary exhibitions are always on view at the same time.
 Since 2016, it has also managed the Retromuseum – a museum of design and lifestyle in the neighboring building, a time-oriented period between the EXPO 58 world exhibition in Brussels and the Velvet Revolution of 1989, again with a permanent exhibition and two temporary exhibition halls.

 Gallery of Fine Arts in Ostrava